6A31/6A31/README.md

 ## Hey there!
 - 👋 I'm @6A31
-- I build bots and a variety of other projects.
+- I build various python and C++ based projects

 ## About Me
 I taught myself to code at the age of 14, driven by the desire to create and inspire.